nextflow-io/nextflow/docs/awscloud.rst

   Modifying this directory structure, after the installation, will cause the tool to not work properly.

-By default Nextflow will assume the AWS CLI tool is directly available in the container.
+By default Nextflow will assume the AWS cli tool is directly available in the container.
 To use an installation from the host image specify the ``awscli`` parameter in the Nextflow :ref:`executor <awsbatch-executor>` configuration as shown below::